 Some applications can provide a suitable 32.768 kHz external reference to drive the SiP RTC.
-The external reference can simply be connected to the RTC_I pin.
-Make sure that the 32.768 kHz reference signal is always turned on and the voltage at the RTC_I pin does not exceed 350 mVpp.
-Adjusting of the voltage level (typ.
+The external reference can simply be connected to the RTC\I pin.
+Make sure that the 32.768 kHz reference signal is always turned on and the voltage at the RTC\I pin does not exceed 350 mVpp.
+Adjustment of the voltage level (typ.
 200 mVpp) can be achieved with a resistive voltage divider followed by a DC blocking capacitor in the range of 1 nF to 10 nF.
-Also make sure the frequency versus temperature behavior of the external clock is within the recommended crystal specification shown in section A.1.
+Also make sure that the frequency versus temperature behavior of the external clock is within the recommended crystal specifications shown in section A.1.